 Day 7, Saturday- return to Blue Lagoon

-Guests meet the Instructor around 10.00 a.m. on the first day at the course – either at Barefoot Yacht Charters, Blue Lagoon St. Vincent.
+- Guests meet the Instructor around 10.00 a.m. on the first day at the course at the Barefoot base in Blue Lagoon

-Most of the boats in our fleet range in length from 34’ to 50’.
-Our Advanced Offshore Courses take place on a monohull in the 40-to-50 foot range.
-Singles or couples will have their own cabin.
+- Most of the boats in our fleet range in length from 34’ to 50’.
+Our Advanced Offshore Courses normally take place on a monohull in the 40-to-50 foot range, but on occasion may be delivered on a catamaran.

 Does not include: